Brightwizard21/cos425-group/README.md

 ## Jean-Daniel Liwanga

 Over break I went to Baltimore, Maryland with a group of friends to attend Cru Winter conference 2021.
 It was a spiritual retreat so a lot of time spent meditating and praying.
-Then I got back and my whole family got Covid and that was it.
+I met a lot of people and had loads of fun.
+I explored the city of Baltimore, which amazing and honestly cleaner then I expected.
+Then I got back and my whole family got Covid for at least 2 weeks and that was it.